Nonparametric Pricing Analytics with Customer Covariates: Introduction

 \section{Introduction}

-Decision analysis in modern times is often extremely complex.
-Consider the following motivating example.
-A firm is pricing a product to customers with different profiles which can be based on their education, zip codes or other available data.
-The demand function is unknown and likely to be profile-based.
-The firm observes the profile of each arriving customer (e.g., through membership programs) and applies profile-based price discrimination.
-To maximize the long run revenue, what price should the firm charge for each customer?
+Personalized pricing refers to the practice that a firm charges customers different prices for the \emph{same} product, depending on customers' information such as education backgrounds and zip codes.
+It is increasingly popular in online retailing, as sellers can acquire/infer the personalized information from customers' account profiles or browsing histories (cookies).
+The demand (purchasing probability) of each customer depends not only on the price, but also on the personalized information.
+The firm observes the information of each arriving customer and sets a personalized price accordingly.
+We are interested in finding pricing policies of the firm that maximize the long-run revenue.

-This problem presents several challenges to the decision analyst (i.e., the firm).
-First, the functional form of the objective is unknown.
-Thus, the optimal decision cannot be obtained by solving a parametric optimization problem.
+Personalized pricing presents several challenges to the firm.
+First, for new entrants to the online business, the demand function and how it depends on the personalized information is generally unknown.
+Thus, the optimal pricing cannot be obtained by directly solving an optimization problem.
+The firm may experiment with different prices to \emph{learn} the personalized demand function, and then sets optimal prices according to the estimation.
 There is usually a finite horizon that forces a trade-off between gathering more information (learning/exploration) and making sound decisions (earning/exploitation).
-Such problems, sometimes referred to as the exploration/exploitation dilemma, have attracted the attention of many researchers.
+This problem, sometimes referred to as the learning/earning dilemma, has attracted the attention of many researchers.

-A second challenge is the increasing presence of contextual information, or covariates.
-In the example, the firm can access the profile information of each customer.
-In the context of retailing, the contextual information has been used extensively and the displayed set of product may depend on the customer's age, education background, and purchasing history.
-In medical decision making, doctors prescribe based on the health records or even genetic profiles of patients.
-On one hand, covariates provide extra information to help make better decisions.
-On the other hand, the objective function is peculiar to each instance and changes over time.
-This adds to the complexity of the unknown objective function.
-In the above example, the firm can only hope to learn the profile-based demand function by experimenting prices for many customers with similar profiles.
+A second challenge is the presence of personalized information, or \emph{covariates}.
+On one hand, the covariate of each customer provides extra information for the firm to predict the personalized demand more accurately.
+On the other hand, the demand is peculiar to each instance and changes over time, which adds significant complexity to the learning problem described above.
+In particular, learning a market-wise demand function is not sufficient, and the firm has to learn the personalized demand by experimenting with prices for customers of similar profiles.

-A third challenge is the selection of a predictive model.
-The choice of model reflects the decision analyst's belief about the unknown objective.
-In the above example, suppose the demand is based on the location of the customer and the firm postulates a linear model
+A third challenge is the selection of a predictive model to estimate the demand.
+Consider a toy example: the demand function only depends on the address of each customer and nothing else.
+The firm may postulate a linear model